-Please see By-Law 2002-25 under "By-Laws" to see if you require a fire permit.
+Please see By-Law 2020-14 to see if you require a fire permit.
 Fire permits are available at the Municipal Office for a fee of $5.

 Tax or water and sewer payments can be made by mail or in person at the Municipal Office.
 Cash, cheque, interac or credit card payments are accepted.
 We also accept credit card payments via telephone.
 You can now pay your bill online with most major financial institutions.
 We also accept post-dated cheques.

 Curbside garbage pick-up is every Wednesday.
 All garbage is to be out at the curb by 6 a.m.
-Municipal Waste and Recycling Consultants (MWRC) is our garbage and recycling contractor.
-If there is a problem with pick up, please contact MWRC at 1-800-430-7778.
+GFL Environmental Inc is contracted for this service and can be contacted at (705) 356-4118.

 Ratepayers in the Municipality are eligible to receive a card that enables them access to deposit household garbage at the Municipal Landfill Sites free of charge.
 Cards are available at the Municipal Administration Building, 6020 Hwy.
 542, Mindemoya.
 Accepted items, tipping fees, and landfill hours are available on our website under Waste and Recycling, Landfill Information.